jnharton/mud-server/README.md

 mud-server
 ==========

 A MUD server written in Java.
-Elements of the D&D/d20 system are used to implement the 'game' aspect of the server code with regards to things like player and item stats, etc.

 ## Status